ChrisDuffley/stationPlaylist/readme.md

 ## SPL Controller

-The SPL Controller is a set of layered commands you can use to control SPL Studio anywhere.
+The SPL Controller is a set of layered commands you can use to control SPL local Studio anywhere.
 Press the SPL Controller layer command, and NVDA will say, "SPL Controller."
-Press another command to control various Studio settings such as microphone on/off or play the next track.
+Press another command to control various local Studio settings such as microphone on/off or play the next track.
 You can also configure NVDA to enter SPL Assistant layer (see above) by pressing SPL Controller layer command (passthrough mode, enabled by default).

 Important: SPL Controller layer commands are disabled if NVDA is running in secure mode.